Real Estate Closing Process in North Carolina

-- Any repair requests are negotiated with the seller, but sellers do not need to comply.
+- Any repair requests are negotiated with the seller, but sellers don't have to comply.

-- Termite inspection is ordered – it must be completed within 30 days of closing.
+- A termite inspection is ordered and must be completed within 30 days of closing.

-- Surveys are ordered after a successful appraisal and inspections – buyers don't want to invest too much into the property until they are sure it's a go and will close.
+- Surveys are ordered after a successful appraisal and inspections.
+Buyers don't want to invest too much into the property until they're sure it will close.

-- Buyer applies for hazard insurance and the information goes to the lender and closing attorney.
+- The buyer applies for hazard insurance and the information goes to the lender and the closing attorney.

-- As closing date nears, buyers arrange for the utilities to be switched over to their names.
+- Buyers arrange for the utilities to be switched over to their names as the closing date nears.

-- Buyer gives attorney certified funds to pay for closing and signs loan papers and other required documents.
+- The buyer gives their attorney certified funds to pay for closing and signs the loan papers and other required documents.